Get Help Quick Close

 My approach to supervision

-Supervision needs are different for differnt humans.
+Supervision needs are different for different humans.
 I draw on a range of practices to support you to connect with and grow your own inner knowing and expertise.

 Intentional Peer Support and Consumer Perspective Supervision inform how I listen, relate and hold space.
 This means embracing the idea of safe‑enough, developing trust, leaning into accountability, welcoming vulnerability and authenticity and allowing the conversation to go where it needs to go, trusting that what needs to emerge will, depending on what is happening in your work or personal life at the time.
 I share intentionally and only when it serves the relational purpose.